Attu Island

 Attu (Atan, Атту) is an island in the Near Islands (part of the Aleutian Islands chain).
 It is one of the westernmost points of the U.S. state of Alaska.
-The island became uninhabited in 2010, making it the largest uninhabited island that is part of the United States politically.
+The island became uninhabited in 2010, making it the largest uninhabited island that is part of the United States.

 In the chain of the Aleutians, the islands immediately to the west of Attu are the Russian Commander Islands, 208 mi away (and on the other side of the International Date Line).
 Attu is nearly 1100 mi from the Alaskan mainland and 750 mi northeast of the northernmost of the Kuril Islands of Russia, as well as being 1500 mi from Anchorage, 2000 mi from Alaska's capital of Juneau, and 4845 mi from New York City.
-Attu is about 20 by 35 mi in size with a land area of 344.7 sqmi, making it #23 on the list of largest islands in the United States.
+Attu is about 20 by 35 mi in size with a land area of 344.7 sqmi, making it the 23rd largest island in the United States.